Relative Error Streaming Quantiles: Description of the Algorithm

 \subsection{Merge Operation}

-We describe a merge operation that takes as input two sketches $S'$ and $S''$ which have processed two separate streams $\sigma'$ and $\sigma''$, and that outputs a sketch $S$ that summarizes the concatenated stream $\sigma = \sigma'\circ \sigma''$ (the order of $\sigma'$ and $\sigma''$ does not matter here).
+We describe a merge operation that takes as input two sketches $S'$ and $S''$ which have processed two separate streams $\sigma'$ and $\sigma''$, and that outputs a sketch $S$ summarizing the concatenated stream $\sigma = \sigma'\circ \sigma''$ (the order of $\sigma'$ and $\sigma''$ does not matter here).
 For simplicity, we assume w.l.o.g.\ that sketch $S'$ has at least as many levels as sketch $S''$.
-Then, the resulting sketch $S$ inherits parameters $k$ and $n$ from sketch $S'$.
-We further assume that both $S'$ and $S''$ have the same value of $k$ and that $n$ is still an upper bound on the combined input size.
-In Appendix~\ref{s:mergeability}, we show how to remove the latter assumption about the knowledge of $n$ and provide a tight analysis of the sketch created by an arbitrary sequence of merge operations without any advance knowledge about the total input size, thus proving Theorem~\ref{thm:mergeability-full-intro}.
+Then, the resulting sketch $S$ inherits parameters $k$ and $n$ from sketch $S'$, and in fact, we will merge sketch $S''$ into $S'$.
+We further assume that both $S'$ and $S''$ have the same value of $k$ (otherwise, it would not be meaningful to analyze the error of $S$) and that $n$ is still an upper bound on the combined input size.
+Later, in Section~\ref{s:mergeability}, we show how to remove the latter assumption and provide a tight analysis of the sketch created by an arbitrary sequence of merge operations without any advance knowledge about the total input size, thus proving Theorem~\ref{thm:mergeability-full-intro}.